Posted: May 30, 2014 2:02 AM

-"Pharmacies by design are easily accessible to the public and present a soft target to violent attacks," McCraw said in his letter.
+"Pharmacies by design are easily accessible to the public and present a soft target to violent attacks," McCraw said.

 Death penalty states have been scrambling to find new sources of drugs after several drugmakers, including many based in Europe, refused to sell drugs for use in lethal injections.
 That's led several states to compounding pharmacies, which are not as heavily regulated by the Food and Drug Administration as more conventional pharmacies.

-Courts up to the U.S. Supreme Court have ultimately not halted an execution based on a state's refusal to reveal its drug supplier.
+Courts up to the U.S. Supreme Court have yet to halt an execution based on a state's refusal to reveal its drug supplier.
 The secrecy argument also was used ahead of a bungled execution last month in Oklahoma, though that inmate's faulty veins, not the execution drug, were cited as the likely culprit.